IdahoLabResearch/HyPAT/README.md

 # Hydrogen Permeation Analysis Tool (HyPAT)
 ## About
-The Hydrogen Permeation Analysis Tool (HyPAT) is an application that streamlines data analysis for gas-driven permeation through metals using the buildup in closed volume method to measure the following hydrogen transport properties: permeability, diffusivity, and solubility.
+The Hydrogen Permeation Analysis Tool (HyPAT) is an application that streamlines data analysis for gas-driven permeation through metals using the build-up in closed volume method to measure the following hydrogen transport properties: permeability, diffusivity, and solubility.
 A built-in literature database provides direct comparison for experimental results as well as timescale and permeation rate estimates for experiment preparation based on the user-input parameters.
 ## Description
-The Hydrogen Permeation Analysis Tool (HyPAT) provides a convenient application that allows the user to prepare experiment estimates, quickly analyze multiple data files, and compare results to literature values based on gas-driven permeation through metals using the buildup method.
+The Hydrogen Permeation Analysis Tool (HyPAT) provides a convenient application that allows the user to prepare experiment estimates, quickly analyze multiple data files, and compare results to literature values based on gas-driven permeation through metals using the build-up method.

 Features: